aabssmc/NoVpn/README.md

 # NoVpn
-Only anti-vpn plugin with no limits for free.
+A free light-weight anti-vpn plugin for velocity, bungeecord and bukkit.